 Some of these ideas, stories and traditions are just myths and legends today but the nation of Wales has a long tradition of celebrations considered to be a forerunner to modern Halloween.
 Respecting, celebrating and fearing the dead, the summer, the winter, the future and animals were all part of different rituals associated with Calan Gaeaf and in many ways the turning of time from October to November today maintains those same feelings.

-Today, Halloween is growing rapidly ever year.
+Today, or in pre-Covid times at least, Halloween is growing rapidly ever year.
 There is an underground Cinema in Cardiff Castle annually, showing The Nightmare before Christmas, Hocus Pocus and other classics of the season.
 Children have Halloween parties in school and dress up regularly.
 More houses are being decorated than ever before, as well as the bars and clubs of Cardiff, Swansea and beyond.
 Universities and businesses alike are getting into the spirit as well, be it decorating, dressing up or having parties.
 It might not be as important to everyone as it was in pagan times, but its popularity is on the rise in different ways today.

 Fogo's Free Tours offers free walking tours of Cardiff, Cardiff Bay, Swansea and now the Cardiff Dark Side Tour as well, where we delve deeper into more sinister side of Cardiff's history, from executions to hangings, from medieval torture to pirates, and more.

 A more consistent and regular tour schedule will hopefully be available once again as soon as is possible, but please keep an eye on our homepage for the most up to date tour information.